 The Annual General Meeting (AGM) is where NASCO members can voice their opinions and engage in NASCO’s governance.
 This get-together gives delegates a chance to think and speak together as a broad and diverse membership about the future we envision for NASCO’s co-op education, development, and organizing.
 It is also the forum for active members to nominate and elect an Active Member Representative (AMR), who serves a one-year term on the NASCO board of directors.
+The 2017 AGM Agenda can be viewed here.

 Every year, the Banquet is a time for all Institute participants to share the same space in reflection, over a hearty meal.
 We welcome new members to the movement and, in the Hall of Fame Ceremony, recognize individuals who have shown outstanding commitment to the cooperative movement through their hard work and tireless enthusiasm for cooperation.
 Those wishing to run for Active Member Representative will give brief speeches before members have the opportunity to vote for them.